MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/publish-saas-offer-app.md

 ---
-title: Publish a monetized app to Teams store
+title: Publish the SaaS app to Teams Store
-description: Learn how to configure the SaaS offer to your app and publish the app to Teams store.
+description: Learn how to configure the SaaS offer to your app and publish the app to the Microsoft Teams Store.
 author: v-preethah
 ms.author: surbhigupta
 ms.topic: how-to